GT-RAIL/rail_object_detection/README.md

 ## Startup

-Simply run the launch file to bring up all of the package's functionality:
+Simply run the launch file to bring up all of the package's functionality (default: use Scene Queries only):
 ```
-roslaunch object_detector detector.launch
+roslaunch rail_object_detector detector.launch
 ```

-## Scope for Improvement

-1. Use the ROS time API to sleep in the publisher thread so that the sleep can be controlled during simulation.
+## Open Issues

+1. Scene Query and Publishing the topic don't seem to work well together for some unfathomable reason.
+1. GPU tests have been inconclusive.
+Need to gather more data.
 1. Include the ability to download the weights files automatically from the `CMakeLists.txt` file
 1. Remove the reliance on absolute file paths in the C code
 1. There is plenty of room for better logging - I do most of mine using the debugger, so there aren't as many status print commands as normal